The Florida Bar

 Recertification File Extension

-If you wish to apply for certification, the Initial Application for Certification filing period opens September 1, 2014 and applications must be postmarked by October 31, 2014.
-This filing period is to become eligible to sit for the May 2015 Antitrust and Trade Regulation Law Certification Examination.
+If you wish to apply for certification, the Initial Application for Certification filing period opens September 1, 2016 and applications must be postmarked by October 31, 2016.
+This filing period is to become eligible to sit for the March/May 2017 Antitrust and Trade Regulation Law Certification Exam.

 Standards for Certification Of A Board Certified Antitrust & Trade Regulation Lawyer – Rules Regulating The Florida Bar 6-22